-- 2.10.1 The department's reserves and provisions at 1 April 2018 were £33.675m.
+- 2.7.1 The department's reserves and provisions at 1 April 2018 were £33.675m.
 Reserves totalled £27.221m. - The reserves at the beginning of the year included committed expenditure, which was carried forward in 2017/18.
-At Period 5 the forecast includes the expected use of £6.038m of reserves in this financial year, compared to £6.841m which was planned and agreed as part of the budget setting process.
+At Period 6 the forecast includes the expected use of £6.184m of reserves in this financial year, compared to £6.841m which was planned and agreed as part of the budget setting process.
 This mainly relates to the Improved Better Care Fund (iBCF) and planned projects that will delivered during the next two years.
-The variation is predominately due to the carry forward of some funding at year end relating to potential cost associated with payments for sleep-ins that are no longer needed for the original purpose. - 2.10.3 The forecast reserve position at 31 March 2019 is £21.183m. - 2.10.4 Provisions totalled £6.454m at 1 April 2018, mainly for the provision for bad debts.
-This is expected to have reduced to £5.950m by 31 March 2019, reflecting the recovery of some bad debts.
-The projected use of reserves and provisions is shown at Appendix D - 2.10.5 As set out in section 2.9 of this report, a planned reserve is approved to enable ring fenced additional social care funding to be carried forward.
+The variation is predominately due to the carry forward of some funding at year end relating to potential cost associated with payments for sleep-ins that are no longer needed for the original purpose. - 2.7.3 The forecast reserve position at 31 March 2019 is £21.037m. - 2.7.4 Provisions totalled £6.454m at 1 April 2018, mainly for the provision for bad debts.
+This is expected to have reduced to £5.959m by 31 March 2019, reflecting the recovery of some bad debts.
+The projected use of reserves and provisions is shown at Appendix D. - 2.7.5 As set out in section 2.9 of this report, a planned reserve is approved to enable ring fenced additional social care funding to be carried forward.
 This will ensure that the plans agreed as part of the Better Care Fund can be used for the agreed purposes and invest to save projects can be managed across an agreed timeframe.
-Plans for the use of the additional social care funding were agreed at the end of July 2017. - 2.10.6 The outturn position for Adult Social Services in 2017/18, combined with the £2.612m ASC Support Grant, enabled a business risk reserve to be set up totalling £7.112m.
+Plans for the use of the additional social care funding were agreed at the end of July 2017. - 2.7.6 The outturn position for Adult Social Services in 2017/18, combined with the £2.612m ASC Support Grant, enabled a business risk reserve to be set up totalling £7.112m.
 This was set up to enable opportunity for investment to support the savings target and to mitigate some of the expected budget risks facing the service in future years, as set out in Section 4.
-In relation to invest to save, the Living Well Homes for Norfolk programme, included elsewhere on this agenda, will require initial investment of £150,000 and it is proposed that this would be funded from the business risk reserve.
+Investment to support the Living Well Homes for Norfolk programme will be funded from this reserve.

-2.11 Capital Programme
+2.8 Capital Programme

-- 2.11.1 The new capital programme for 2018-19 agreed within the 2018-19 budget is £4.740m.
+2.8.1 The capital programme for 2018-19 agreed within the 2018-19 budget is £4.740m.
 This was made up of £2.334m for Capitalisation of Equipment and £2.406m for the Social Care and Finance Information system.
-Subsequently, there was slippage on the Social Care and Finance Information system which meant that the amount brought forward into 2018-19 increased. - 2.11.2 The remaining elements relate to slippage from the 2017-18 programme which are expected to be completed in the current financial year.
-Funding was brought forward for these and do not create an additional pressure. - 2.11.3 The department's total capital programme for 2018-19 is £20.662m.
-The capital programme includes £3.876m for the social care and finance information system replacement.
+Subsequently, there was slippage on the Social Care and Finance Information system which meant that the amount brought forward into 2018-19 increased.

+- 2.8.2 The remaining elements relate to slippage from the 2017-18 programme which are expected to be completed in the current financial year.
+Funding was brought forward for these and do not create an additional pressure. - 2.8.3 The department's total capital programme for 2018-19 is £12.994m.
+The capital programme includes £2.276m for the social care and finance information system replacement.
 The priority for use of capital is development of alternative housing models for older people and younger adults.
 The programme includes £7.480m relating to Department of Health capital grant for Better Care Fund (BCF) Disabled Facilities Grant (DFG), which is passported to District Councils within the BCF.
 Work continues with district councils as part of the BCF programme of work, to monitor progress, use and benefits from this funding.
-Details of the current capital programme are shown in Appendix E.
+Details of the current capital programme are shown in Appendix E. Where projects have been delayed and will slip into future, the budgets have been amended to reflect this.